huttongrabiel/Bank/README.md

 # Usage
 IDK...
 Clone it and make terrible financial decisions with no repercussions?

 September 18, 2021.
-On this fateful I quit being lazy about learning how to build a makefile and finally did it.
+On this fateful day I quit being lazy about learning how to build a makefile and finally did it.
 Behold, now you can be lazy and just run make and make clean to setup and cleanup this function.
 Merry christmas.